-- A Huntsman cannot protect against a Militia's, Witch Hunter's, Zealot's, or Witch's killing abilities.
+- A Huntsman cannot protect against a Militia's, Witch Hunter's, Zealot's, Witch's, or Necromancer's killing abilities.

 - If a Huntsman is recruited by a Vampire (Master) the same night they guard somebody against a wolf's attack, that wolf dies but the Huntsman survives, becoming a Familiar as usual.